-The causes of the different types of eczema are varied, and for atopic eczema there may also be a genetic link.
-Factors in the environment can make the eczema worse (called trigger factors).
+The causes of different types of eczema are varied.
+Hand dermatitis may be caused by frequent hand washing and for atopic eczema there may also be a genetic link.

 ‘Flares’ or ‘flare-ups’ can occur in atopic eczema, characterised by areas of inflammation where the skin is often hot, red and may also be itchy.
 Flares are often due to a trigger, and it is important to try to recognise what these triggers are so that they can be controlled.
 Common triggers are:-

 Dry skin, which is lacking in oils, allows too much water to leave the skin.
 Emollients can help to replace the missing oils, to help trap moisture in the skin, and provide a protective layer on the skin preventing further water loss.

 Scratching should be avoided, if possible, as it damages the skin even more and initiates a cycle of itching and scratching which causes inflammation, making the eczema worse.

 By carefully looking after the skin and regularly using simple treatments such as emollients and anti-inflammatories, it is possible to reduce the impact of eczema for most people.

 During flare-ups, emollients are often supplemented with prescribed anti-inflammatories such as topical steroids.
 These are treatments applied to the skin which reduce inflammation and help improve the condition.